In a Nutshell

 Currently, Complete Care home warranty offers 3 plans for its coverage.
-You can get the systems plan, the appliance plan, or the combination plan.
+You can get the Systems Plan, the Appliance Plan, or the Combo Plan.
 The first 2 plans are ideal for homeowners that have newer appliances and systems, and know that they're pretty reliable but just want coverage for specific things.
-Alternatively, you might not know which items are questionable around your home, or you might just want to have the assurance that you are covered in case something does break down.
-If that's the case, then the combo plan will give you the greatest peace of mind.
+Alternatively, you might not know which items are questionable around your home, or you might just want to have the assurance that you are covered in case something breaks down.
+If that's the case, then the Combo Plan will give you the greatest peace of mind.

 Here’s a pricing breakdown for the 2 basic plans.
-For combo plan pricing, you can be in touch with the Complete Care customer care directly.
+For Combo Plan pricing, you can be in touch with Complete Care Home Warranty's customer care directly.

 Contractors and Service

-One of the biggest draws of this company is Complete Care's flexible home warranty coverage terms.
+One of the biggest benefits of Complete Care Home Warranty is its flexible home warranty coverage terms.
 For one thing, there's no age limit on your systems or appliances.
 This is a relief for many homeowners, considering the fact that most people require repairs and replacements for older items (the new ones generally work fine!).

 What’s more, with Complete Care home warranty policies, you don’t need to provide any maintenance records.
 You also don’t need a home inspection before coverage can begin.
 This is unusual for the industry as many home warranty policy providers do require some sort of inspection or record before they’re willing to provide coverage.

 Finally, there's no limit to the number of claims you can make using your home warranty policy.
 Once you are a Complete Care customer, you can call a technician whenever you need help.
 Here's how that works: